 Luke Nelson, James Bornholt, Arvind Krishnamurthy, Emina Torlak, and Xi Wang.
 Noninterference specifications for secure systems.
 ACM SIGOPS Operating Systems Review, 54(1), Aug 2020. [pdf]

 Helgi Sigurbjarnarson, Luke Nelson, Bruno Castro-Karney, James Bornholt, Emina Torlak, and Xi Wang.
 A note on verifying information flow control systems with Nickel.
 Technical Report UW-CSE-2019-10-01, University of Washington, Oct 2019. [pdf]

 Helgi Sigurbjarnarson, Luke Nelson, Bruno Castro-Karney, James Bornholt, Emina Torlak, and Xi Wang.
 Nickel: A Framework for Design and Verification of Information Flow Control Systems.
-In Proceedings of the 13th USENIX Symposium on Operating Systems Design and Implementation (OSDI), Oct 2018. [pdf] [slides]
+In Proc. of the 13th OSDI, Oct 2018. [pdf] [slides]